simonask/werk/documentation/outdatedness.md

 - **File modification timestamps:** If a build recipe depends on a file that has a newer modification timestamp than a previously built output file, the file is considered outdated.

 - **Glob results:** If a `glob` expression produces a new result between runs (i.e., a file is deleted that previously matched the pattern, or a new file is added matching the pattern), any recipe relying on the results of that glob expression will be outdated.

 - **Program paths:** If the path to a program's executable changes between runs (i.e., the result of a `which` expression changed), any recipe relying on the results of that expression will be outdated.
 Note: `werk` does not currently take file modification timestamps of found programs into account, so updating your tools may still require a manual rebuild.

 - **Environment variables:** If the value of an environment variable changed between runs, any recipe relying on the value will be outdated.

 - **Recipes:** If the recipe to build a file changes in a way that would cause the file to be built in a different way, the file is considered outdated.
   Insignificant changes that are ignored in this check are `info` and `warn` statements and comments.

+This means that a build recipe that has no input files can still become outdated, because its outdatedness is determined by these factors.

+Note that task recipes are always "outdated" (just like `.PHONY` targets), so a build recipe that depends on a task recipe will always be outdated.

 All values stored in `.werk-cache` are hashed to avoid leaking environment secrets.